The Importance of Foraging Sustainably

 Foraging is helping to connect people to their natural surroundings.
 For me, it’s been a way to learn more about my local environment and the plants that inhabit it.
 It’s also a great way to get valuable nutrients that have grown in healthy soils undamaged by industrial agriculture.
 My local forest is full of edible and medicinal plants and chances are that yours is too!

-While most people forage sustainably, economic incentives have driven people to disregard sustainable practices in favor of profitability.
+While most people forage sustainably, economic incentives have driven people to disregard sustainable practices in favour of profitability.
 The consequences are dire for many fragile ecosystems and can result in a loss of biodiversity, food for animals, and the extinction of entire species.
 Some places have even banned foraging to keep ecosystems safe.
 Here are 8 tips to help you forage sustainably.

 Tips for Foraging Sustainably: